Summary

 - Create your admin account (make it secure – this controls your entire Docker environment)

-- Portainer will automatically connect to your local Docker instance
+- Portainer will automatically detect and connect to your local Docker environment

 Installing Homepage: Your Service Dashboard